KFMH

 KFMH (101.9 FM, "Kool 101.9") is a radio station licensed to serve Belle Fourche, South Dakota.
 The station serves Rapid City, South Dakota, with an on-channel broadcast booster licensed as KFMH-FM1.
-The station is owned by Oregon Trail Broadcasting, LLC, through licensee Bad Lands Broadcasting Company, Inc. KFMH broadcasts a classic hits music format.
+The station is owned by Mid-Century Radio.
+KFMH broadcasts a classic hits music format.

 History

 This station received its original construction permit for a new FM station broadcasting with 25,000 watts of effective radiated power at 102.1 MHz from the Federal Communications Commission on March 28, 2000—nearly six years after the application had been first filed.
 The new station was assigned the call letters KFMH by the FCC on May 7, 2002.
 KFMH received its license to cover from the FCC on September 10, 2003.

 In April 2004, MAS Communications, Inc. (Mark A. Swendsen, president) agreed to sell this station to Laramie Mountain Broadcasting, LLC (Victor A. Michael, president) for a reported sale price of $250,000.
 The deal was approved by the FCC on June 4, 2004, and the transaction was consummated on June 25, 2004.